Air Koryo: Expansion

+21st century

 The end of the Cold War and the collapse of communism in Eastern Europe saw a vast reduction in the number of international services offered.
-CAAK, re-branded as Air Koryo in March 1992 and in 1993, ordered three Ilyushin Il-76 freight aircraft to carry cargo to and from its destinations in China and Russia.
+Korean Airways re-branded as Air Koryo on 28 March 1992, and in 1993, ordered three Ilyushin Il-76 freight aircraft to carry cargo to and from its destinations in China and Russia.

 Air Koryo purchased a Tupolev Tu-204-300 aircraft in December 2007 and another in March 2010 to replace its aging international fleet.
 With the Tu-204, Air Koryo would be able to fly to Europe.

 Due to safety and maintenance concerns, Air Koryo was added to the list of air carriers banned in the European Union in March 2006.
 The European Commission found evidence of serious safety deficiencies on the part of Air Koryo during ramp inspections in France and Germany.
 Air Koryo persistently failed to address these issues during other subsequent ramp inspections performed by the EU under the SAFA programme, pointing to blatant systemic safety deficiencies at Air Koryo operations.
 The airline failed to reply to an inquiry by the French Civil Aviation Authority regarding its safety operations, pointing to a lack of transparency or communication on the part of Air Koryo.
 The plan by Air Koryo for corrective action, presented in response to France's request, was found to be inadequate and insufficient.
 The EC also held that North Korean authorities did not adequately oversee the flag carrier, which it was obliged to do under the Chicago Convention.
 Therefore, on the basis of the common criteria, the Commission assessed that Air Koryo did not meet the relevant safety standards.

-In September 2009, Air Koryo ordered an additional example of the Tupolev Tu-204-300 aircraft and a single Tupolev Tu-204-100.
+In September 2009, Air Koryo ordered an additional Tupolev Tu-204-300 and a single Tupolev Tu-204-100.
 Air Koryo was to receive its first of two Tupolev Tu-204-100B aircraft fitted with 210 seats.
-Flights to Dalian, China, were added to the Air Koryo schedule.
+Flights to Dalian in China were added to the Air Koryo schedule.
 Also, twice weekly Tu-134 flights from Pyongyang and direct services from Pyongyang to Shanghai Pudong were inaugurated with a two weekly service on JS522 and returning on JS523 in 2010.